Comerciantes Unidos

 Club Deportivo Comerciantes Unidos, shortened to Comerciantes Unidos, is a Peruvian professional football club from Cutervo, Cajamarca.
-It was founded in 2002 and currently plays in the Peruvian Primera División, after gaining promotion from the second time in 2023.
+It was founded in 2002 and currently plays in the Peruvian Primera División, after gaining promotion for the second time in 2023.

 History

 Comerciantes Unidos was founded as Los Comerciantes by Abdias Cieza Tapia, Juan Tarrillo Castro, and Jorge Salas Toro in 2001.
 That year they were promoted to their local district league.
 In 2002, they became an official club and changed their name to Club Social Deportivo y Cultural Comerciantes Unidos.
 In 2008, they reached the Copa Perú National Stage for the first time.
 In 2010, they were invited to participate in La Liga Superior de Cajamarca which groups the best teams from the Cajamarca Region and gives direct access to the Department Stage of the Copa Perú. that same year they reached the National Stage of the Copa Peru once more.
 In 2013, they once more reached the Copa Perú National Stage and were invited to participate in the Peruvian Segunda División.